Michigan Upper Thumb Drive-In Theaters

-Drive-Ins Come to Michigan’s Upper Thumb
+Drive-Ins in Michigan’s Upper Thumb

 The drive-in’s peak popularity came in the late 1950s and early 1960s, particularly in rural areas, with some 4,000 drive-ins spread across the United States.
-Huron County is recorded in having two drive-in’s, the Blue Sky between Caseville and Pinnebog and the M-53 near Bad Axe.
+Huron County is recorded in having two drive-in’s, the Blue Sky between Caseville and Pinnebog and the M-53 Drive In near Bad Axe.

 Intermission – 10 Minutes Between Movies

 The Blue Sky operated from 1950 – 1977.
 Surrounded by farmland it offered summer nighttime movies for 300.
 Faced with a decline in attendance the drive-in showed “blue films” in the 1970’s.
 Remains of this theater were evident until about 2010 when landowners removed the last of the speaker stands and cement footings.
 All that remains is a small pile of rubble east of Gott’s Corners on Kinde Road.
 Soon that will be gone too.

 Bad Axe Drive-In Hung Until the 1980’s

 M-53 opened in 1953 and ran until 1988.
 Located just west of town, its 400 spaces drew folks from all over the county.
 Today the site is occupied by DTE Energy Offices.

 Hi-Way Drive-In near Sandusky